-Often when swing trading you will use longer period moving averages like the 50 or 200 period, but when scalping you need shorter period EMA’s to find the rapidly changing momentum.
+Often when swing trading you will use longer period moving averages like the 50 or 200 period.
+When scalping, you need shorter period EMA’s to find the rapidly changing momentum.

-In the example below we can see the 8 period EMA has crossed the 21 period EMA and price is strongly trending higher leading to potential bullish long scalping trades.
+In the example below, the 8 period EMA has crossed the 21 period EMA.
+Price is strongly trending higher leading to potential bullish long scalping trades.

 Profitable Forex Scalping Strategy

-A lot of the very popular and successful scalping trading strategies have the same things in common.
+Many of the popular and successful scalping trading strategies have the several things in common.

-When using a scalping strategy you want to look for a strategy that has;
+You want to look for a scalping strategy that has:

 - Small stops and tight risk management.